 What is a ‘Resident’ ?

-The definition of resident is defined in Section 6 of the Local Government Finance Act 1992
+For Council tax purposes the definition of resident is provided in Section 6 of the Local Government Finance Act 1992.

 What if other adults are resident ?